tailaiying32/game-of-life/README.md

 The initial pattern constitutes the seed of the system.
 The first generation is created by applying the above rules simultaneously to every cell in the seed, live or dead; births and deaths occur simultaneously, and the discrete moment at which this happens is sometimes called a tick.
 Each generation is a pure function of the preceding one.
 The rules continue to be applied repeatedly to create further generations.

 _"Conway's Game of Life", (2023), Retrieved August 20, 2024 from https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life_

+## Features
+* Simulates the evolution of 2-D cells following the rules of the Game of Life
+* Allow the user to control the initial state of the grid by clicking on cells
+* Provides controls to start, stop, reset, or randomize the grid
+* Displays the current generation and number of living cells